selcuktk/git_experiments/README.md

 ## Installation

-- Programming language used and its version: Python 3.8.0
+- Programming language used and its version: Python 3.8.0  (pip 25.0.1 used)

 - Install Bike Demand Predictor with Git and Python